Best Mattresses for Heavy People

 A mattress typically tends to cost more the thicker it is.
-But thicker doesn’t always mean better and often that extra thickness doesn’t result in any added comfort.
+But thicker doesn’t always mean better, and extra thickness may not result in added comfort.
 For a larger sleeper though, that extra thickness could be worth the money.
-Typically, a larger person puts more pressure on a mattress and therefore sinks down further into it.
-So someone larger is often more comfortable on a thicker mattress that provides more compression support and durability.
-There is no specific height that guarantees comfort, but we recommend that a larger sleeper looks for a thickness of at least 11-12 inches.
+Typically, a larger person puts more pressure on a mattress and sinks further into it.
+A thicker mattress, if well-designed, provides more support and durability.
+There is no specific height that guarantees comfort, but we recommend that a larger sleeper look for a thickness of at least 11-12 inches.

 |Thickness of the Mattress||Large Person (200 lbs or more)|

 Firmness refers to how a mattress feels when you lie down on it.
 A softer (less firm) mattress will offer more “give” and allow the body to sink down into it.
 This sink will usually be more pronounced the higher a person’s body weight.

 Mattresses that are firmer, therefore, may feel more comfortable and provide more stability.
 Mattresses that are medium firm to firm and responsive can offer pressure relief to side, back, and stomach sleepers

 Mattress firmness is rated on a scale from 1 to 10, with 1 being the least firm and 10 being the most firm.
 Again, firmness is a personal preference and there is no right or wrong number.
 Generally speaking, however, larger sleepers tend to report feeling most comfortable on mattresses rated between 6-8, so that may be a good place to start.